Access to HE Diploma: Health

 This is a one year course designed to give students the necessary qualifications to be able to apply for health related courses at university.

-Entry Requirements: GCSE English and GCSE Maths at grade C or grade 4 or above
+Entry Requirements: GCSE English Language and Maths Grade C or 4 and above or, Functional Skills L2 English & L2 Maths

 Degree courses students can go onto study may include: midwifery, adult nursing, mental health nursing, child nursing, podiatry, paramedic, ODP, physiotherapy, radiography, occupational therapy and many others.

 However, students need to be aware of the additional GCSE requirements that the universities may require in order to apply for one of these course.
-It is strongly recommended that students check these requirements before applying for this Access course.
+It is strongly recommended that students check these requirements before applying for this Access to HE Diploma: Health course.

 The course itself includes 21 credits of Anatomy and Physiology and also includes units in Health Promotion, Health Psychology, Values and Care Based Practice, English Language and an Access Project.